 Oil 4 Less® LLC is a Veteran-Owned Small Business with ten years experience in providing quality shunt regulator replacements to the Victoreen Corotron™ .

-We are the sole manufacturers of the Codatron® High Voltage Regulator.
+We are the sole manufacturers of the Codatron® High Voltage Zener.

-Our low noise Codatron® semiconductor high voltage shunt regulator is capable of operation to 204 degrees Centigrade / 400 degrees Fahrenheit, translating to longer lifetime, higher reliability, and lower cost of use.
+Our low noise Codatron® high voltage zener is capable of operation to 204 degrees Centigrade / 400 degrees Fahrenheit, translating to longer lifetime, higher reliability, and lower cost of use.
 The low noise allows decreased bench set-up time and more reliable data for analysis; both benefits translating to greater profitability.

 It is designed to be easily programmable to any of the popular voltages used in photomultiplier applications such as radiation detectors and downhole neutron detectors; users have found our Codatron® to be quieter than the Corotron™.